If you'll be traveling in or volunteering in Kiev, you have got your work cut out for you — there is so much to do in this city!

 Hryshko National Botanical Garden

 This Botanical Garden can't be missed!
 Enjoy the day strolling through this beautifully landscaped garden, with thousands of flowers and plants to enjoy.
 One of the top things to see in the garden are the Lilacs.
-You'll find 21 different kinds of lilac and there are only 28 kinds of lilac in the world!
+You'll find 21 different kinds of lilac and there are only 28 kinds of lilac in the world, so that's pretty cool.

 Ukrainian National Chernobyl Museum

 Heard of the Chernobyl Disaster in the late 1980's?
-Did you know Chernobyl is in Ukraine!
-That's right, you can actually visit Chernobyl so click here to read more about that.
-If you're not up to the adventure of actually visiting the disaster sight, check out this museum in Kiev and learn more about this historic disaster.
+You can actually visit Chernobyl if you're brave enough.
+If you're not up to the adventure of actually visiting the disaster sight, you can visit several museums in Kiev that reference the disaster.

 Head to Pyrohiv to get a taste of what the folk life was like in Ukraine.
 Pyrohiv is on the outskirts of Kiev and used to be its own small village but as the city has grown Pyrohiv has become a part of this great city.
-While here check out the Museum of Folk Architecture and Life of Ukraine.
+While here check out the Museum of Folk Architecture and Life of Ukraine — this quaint day trip is one of our favorite places in Ukraine!

 Ukraine State Aviation Museum

 Located next to Zhulyany Airport in Kiev, this aviation museum offers both aircraft exhibits and also interactive displays.
 The museum is home to more than 70 aircraft and is one of the largest aviation museums that displays soviet technology.
-Definitely worth checking out!
+History buffs, you'll love it.

 Kyiv Pechersk Lavra